-- (a) A general development plan is required for any land use plan amendment, zone change, or subdivision of land requiring platting on land located within an Urban Service Area as identified in the Olmsted County Land Use Plan. - A general development plan shall not be required for any portion of an area for which a general development plan has previously been approved by the Board. - 2) A general development plan may be waived by the Board based on the factors of subsection 2 (b) (1-6). - (b) In the review and approval of a proposed zoning district amendment in the Suburban Development Area, the Planning Advisory Commission and the Board shall first determine whether a general land use plan shall be required, based on the following factors: - 1) consistency with the land use plan policies; - 2) the size of the subject property and parcels adjacent thereto; - the potential for street, surface water runoff and drainage system, and open space connections from the subject property to adjacent property, developed or undeveloped; - the amount of undeveloped land in the vicinity and amount that borders the subject property; whether proposed development is infill development; - 5) onsite and adjacent property site characteristics including floodplain, shorelands, public waters, bluffland, and public streets and street pattern; - 6) adjacency to the Rochester Urban Service Area; - 7) sufficiency of public facilities and services serving the proposed development area, and appropriate timing of and location of development. - (c) The Oronoco Township Board of Supervisors shall have the authority to initiate a general development plan for a parcel or area located within the Rochester Urban Service Area or the Suburban Development Area as designated on the Olmsted County General Land Use Plan.
+1) A general development plan shall not be required for any portion of an area for which a general development plan has previously been approved by the Board.

+2) A general development plan may be waived by the Board based on the factors of subsection 2 (b) (1-6).

+(b) In the review and approval of a proposed zoning district amendment in the Suburban Development Area, the Planning Advisory Commission and the Board shall first determine whether a general land use plan shall be required, based on the following factors: 1) consistency with the land use plan policies;

+2) the size of the subject property and parcels adjacent thereto;

+3) the potential for street, surface water runoff and drainage system, and open space connections from the subject property to adjacent property, developed or undeveloped;

+4) the amount of undeveloped land in the vicinity and amount that borders the subject property; whether proposed development is infill development;

+5) onsite and adjacent property site characteristics including floodplain, shorelands, public waters, bluff land, and public streets and street pattern;

+6) adjacency to the Rochester Urban Service Area;

+7) sufficiency of public facilities and services serving the proposed development area, and appropriate timing of and location of development.